SPrinss/firebase-appengine-video-encoding/README.md

 Questions:
 - Max instances enough for X amount of video's?
-- How to call the basic service (`encode`) from the default service? -> PubSub frequency?
+- How to call the basic service (`encode`) from the default service? -> [PubSub for long running tasks](https://cloud.google.com/solutions/using-cloud-pub-sub-long-running-tasks)
 -